DanMorriss/jazz-platform/README.md

 ### Color Scheme

-To portray as much information as possible the colours of the site match the mood of one of the live events and blend in with the images that appear on the site.
+To portray as much information as possible the colors of the site match the mood of one of the live events and blend in with the images that appear on the site.

 ![Color theme](assets/images/color-theme.png)